-Below we have listed an overview of the National FHA loan program.
-FHA home loan mortgage details for 2017:
+Below we have listed an overview of the FHA loan program.

-- FHA offers many flexible refinancing options for existing home owners.
-Learn about the new FHA Streamline Refinance.
+- FHA offers many flexible streamline and cash-out refinancing options for existing homeowners.
+Learn more under FHA refinance page above.

 - FHA home loans are secure and backed by the US Government and have NO prepayment penalty.

-- Home buyers can use gift funds to help pay for down payment and closing costs expenses.
+- Homebuyers can use gift funds to help pay for the down payment and closing costs expenses.

 - Closing costs can also be paid by the seller of the home.

-- Qualifying for an FHA loan with lower credit scores is possible. *Please note, current min. required credit score is 620 for max 96.5% FHA financing*
+- Qualifying for an FHA loan with lower credit scores is possible. *Please note, the current min required credit score is 620 for max 96.5% FHA financing*

 - FHA home loans are secure fixed terms at low market interest rates.
 Interest rates are very comparable to conventional loans that require a large down payment.